a3-Unibo/a3_session-thesis-2019/README.md

 Visual Studio project folder for the basic Craig Reynolds Flocking Agent System + Field influence

 #### VS_Code/AgentSystemFinal
-Visual Studio project folder for the evolved version of the Agent System - agents are capable of patrolling a mesh surface, read scalar and vector data and release elementary bodies along their trajectories whose formation results in a performative ornamentation
+Visual Studio project folder for the evolved version of the Agent System - agents are capable of patrolling a mesh surface, read scalar and vector data and release elementary bodies along their trajectories whose formation results in a performative ornamentation.
+Contains .gh files, the Visual Studio project files and .sln file for the final version of the simulation.
+There are 3 .gh files: basic, intermediate and full-optional.
+Read the enclosed **README FIRST.txt** and **changelog.txt** files for full specifications.